- Describe and follow internal and external reporting procedures for your workplace.

 - List the information that should be provided when making a report of suspected child abuse or neglect.

 - Prepare yourself for the emotions and events that follow a report of child abuse or neglect.

-Think about Timothy, whom you met in the Explore section of the previous lessons.
-Think about the day his caregiver noticed the burns on his shoulders.
-If he were a child in your program, would you know what to do to help?
+Think about Braden and Bethany, whom you met in the Explore section of the previous lessons.
+Think about the day Max heard Caleb threaten Braden and call him a liar.
+Think about the day Bethany told Sasha about her experiences with Jonah.
+If these were children in your program, would you know what to do to help?
 Would you know exactly who to call and what to say?
-Would you take action like Timothy’s caregivers did?
+Would you take action like the staff members in the stories did?

 Department of Defense Requirements for Reporting